Electric bus hits the road

 It features a low floor, intelligent early detection collision avoidance systems, USB charging ports and will be among the cleanest commercial vehicles on Australian roads.

-The bus will be based at Transdev’s North Fitzroy depot where a charging station has been installed.
+The bus is based at Transdev’s North Fitzroy depot where a charging station has been installed.